thomasih/inbox_genie/docs/README_CLOUD_LLM_MIGRATION.md

 ## Migration Plan
 - All local LLM, clustering, and embedding code is being removed from the backend.
-- The backend will call a cloud LLM API for categorization and folder naming in the next phase.
+- The backend will call a cloud LLM API for categorisation and folder naming in the next phase.
 - The current step is to ensure raw email extraction and frontend display works perfectly before reintroducing LLM-based grouping.

 ---